evanx/system-rquery-bash/README.md

 ## system-rquery-bash

-Push system metrics into rquery e.g. redishub.com
+Push system metrics into an rquery instance e.g. redishub.com by default.

+Currently only diskpace and load average are pushed, for illustration.

+While the intended purpose is for custom monitoring and alerting, that is out of scope of this service.

+### Related

+See my Node HTTP Redis service: https://github.com/evanx/rquery

+This service is deployed for public use at: https://redishub.com

 ### Status